-The 2018 Atlantic 72 Catamaran Skylark is perfect for those seeking an adventure charter says Alan Weeks, the captain of the new Chris White-designed vessel.
-Skylark was built in Rhode Island and Weeks and his crew is preparing her for her maiden voyage to the Caribbean in the coming weeks.
+The 2018 Atlantic 72 Catamaran Skylark is perfect for those seeking an adventure charter, says Alan Weeks, the captain of the new Chris White-designed vessel.
+Caribbean Catamaran Skylark was built in Rhode Island, and Weeks and his crew are preparing her for her maiden voyage to the Caribbean in the coming weeks.

-Alan Weeks and his wife Liz Weeks, first mate and chef, are no strangers to the design, “I’ve been on a Chris White ’57 for a number of years,” said Alan.
-The couple sailed around the world with the previous boat and the owner decided it was time for a bigger one to accommodate more guests.“This one is much more luxurious,” said Alan.
+Alan Weeks and his wife Liz Weeks, first mate and chef, are no strangers to the design, “I’ve been on a Chris White ’57 for several years,” said Alan.
+The couple sailed around the world with the previous boat, and the owner decided it was time for a bigger one to accommodate more guests.
+“This one is much more luxurious,” said Alan.

 I got to take a peek at the boat while it was at the dock across from the Herreshoff Museum in Bristol.
 Workers were busily preparing her for the journey south.
-With a 31.5 foot beam, there is plenty of space both on deck as well as inside.
+With a 31.5-foot beam, there is plenty of space both on deck and inside.
 Like most cats, her main salon is spacious with 360-degree views of the outside.

 The cockpit sits in front of the main cabin and before the mast.
-It sits somewhat deep in the deck so you have plenty of protection from wind and water, but there is also a navigation and steering station inside the main salon for those wetter days.
-The deck space gives guests plenty of room for enjoying the surroundings and tropical sun.
+It sits somewhat deep in the deck, so you have plenty of protection from wind and water, but there is also a navigation and steering station inside the main salon for those wetter days.
+The deck space gives guests plenty of room to enjoy the surroundings and the tropical sun.

 Spacious Yet Sporty

 Skylark can carry as many as eight passengers with her four queen cabins.
-The cabins are comfortable, but this boat is definitely for those who want to get a taste of a true, go-fast sailing boat.
+The cabins are comfortable, but this boat is definitely for those who want to taste an actual, go-fast sailing boat.
 She can easily cruise at 12 knots, but in the right sailing conditions, she can hit 30.
-Under power, she can cruise in the teens as well so there aren’t too many places outside of her range for a week’s charter in the Caribbean.
-And, according to Alan, she goes to windward quite nicely.
+Under power, she can also cruise in the teens, so there aren’t too many places outside her range for a week’s charter in the Caribbean.
+And, according to Alan, she goes windward quite nicely.

 Liz is originally from Jamaica but grew up partly in the United States.
 Liz is both first-mate and chef onboard.
 “She has a real passion for food,” said Alan.
 Liz is adept at cooking all types of food onboard “with a Caribbean flare,” Alan continued.

-Weronika Jasica is the second mate for the 2018 winter season and will be helping the Weeks’ to make sure that the season goes smoothly.
+Weronika Jasica is the second mate for the 2018 winter season and will be helping the Weeks’ to ensure the season goes smoothly.